dipto4/dipto4.github.io/index.md

 ## About me

 I am a computational astrophysicist purusing my Ph.D. in Physics at Carnegie Mellon University.
-I obtained my Bachelor of Science in Physics from Allegheny College in 2019.
+I graduated *summa cum laude* with a  Bachelor of Science in Physics along with minors in Economics and Computer Science from Allegheny College in 2019.

+My work lies at the intersection of numerical method development and gravitational dynamics.
+I have been involved in the development of fast force calculation techniques to speed up simulations of large stellar systems to study the mergers of massive black hole binaries.
+In particular, my collaborators and I have developed a collisional $N$-body code called *Taichi* which uses a finely tuned and optimized fast multipole method based force solver.
+I have also been actively involved in the development and implementation of various novel integration and timestep methods that help preserve the symplectic and time symmetric properties of the Hamiltonian.
-I have worked in a variety of projects at various scales - solar system dynamics, stellar dynamics in young massive clusters and combining hydrodynamics with gravitational dyanmics for clusters.
+I have also worked in a variety of projects at various scales - solar system dynamics, stellar dynamics in young massive clusters, and combining hydrodynamics with gravitational dyanmics for clusters.
 I am also interested in pursuing topics in cosmology and intermediate mass black hole formation.

-I specialize in gravitational dynamics and Smoothed Particle Hydrodynamics.
-I am currently working on my own code that combines gravitational dynamics and SPH to treat interactions of stars in clusters.
-I am proficient in Fortran (77,90), C, Python and CUDA.
+I am proficient in Fortran (77,90), C/C++, and Python.
+While *Taichi* is parallelized using openMP, I have previously worked with CUDA and MPI.

 On the computer science side of things, I am interested in High Performance Computing, GPU computing, and machine learning.
+On the machine learning side of things, I have worked with Generative Adversarial Networks to simulate galaxy images for future galaxy surveys and symbolic regression to implement new force softening techniques in cosmological simulations.

 **You can find my current CV** [here](/docs/CV_github.pdf).

-Outside of academics, I am involved in astrophotography.
+Outside of academics, I am involved in a variety of things.
 I was the president of the Astronomy Club at Allegheny College for two years.
+I also co-host and organize Astronomy on Tap, Pittsburgh where we bring the joy of astronomy to the general public.
 I also enjoy reading, hiking and traveling to new places.

 * * *